thetestybites

 Freezing

-Freeze unbaked dip for up to 2 months.
-Thaw overnight in the fridge, then bake as directed with an extra 5 minutes.
-Don't freeze after baking — the dairy base gets grainy.
+Freeze the unbaked dip for up to 2 months.
+Thaw overnight in the fridge, then bake as directed with a few extra minutes.

 Make ahead

-Assemble the dip in the baking dish up to 24 hours ahead, cover tightly with plastic wrap, and refrigerate.
-Bake straight from the fridge — just add 5-7 minutes to the cook time.
+Mix and spread into the baking dish up to 24 hours in advance.
+Cover tightly with plastic wrap and refrigerate.
+Bake straight from the fridge — add 5-7 minutes to the bake time.

 Serve with